fbgallet/roam-extension-calendar/README.md

 - By clicking on the right cross (or star), all tags will be unselected (or selected)
 - You can change the logic: by defaylt ('Or' logic) all the events containing at least one of the tags will be displayed.
 For more precision, if you want to display only events that contain all the selected tags (e.g. important AND due date), choose the 'And' logic.

-**The selected tags' state (colors and chosen tags as filters) is retained from one session to another (in the browser's memory).**
+**The selected tags' state (colors and choosen tags as filters) is retained from one session to another, and separately for the main page and the sidebar concerning the choosen tags.**

 ## Future developments

-- Events with start and end time.
 - Events spanning multiple days.
 - Import from Google calendar.
 - Filter content with any page title